 Fitbit: A company that makes wearable products (including smartwatches and armband fitness trackers) to improve users’ health and fitness.
 The company was acquired by Google in January 2021 for $2.1 billion.

 Calico: A biotechnology company specialising in age-related diseases and human longevity.

 DeepMind Technologies: An artificial intelligence research lab that uses deep reinforcement learning (Deep RL) to create smart solutions.

 Revenue by region

-Alphabet trades on the NASDAQ under the two tickers GOOG and GOOGL.
+Alphabet trades on the Nasdaq under the two tickers GOOG and GOOGL.
 Shares that trade under the ticker GOOGL are categorised as Class A and GOOG shares are categorised as Class C. There are also Class B shares, however these are held by founders of the company and are not publicly traded.
-The main difference between the different classes are in terms of voting rights.
-Class A shares receive 1 vote, Class B shares receive 10 votes, and Class C shares receive 0 votes.
+The main difference between the different classes is in terms of voting rights.
+Class A shares receive 1 vote, Class B shares receive 10 votes and Class C shares receive 0 votes.
 The Class A and C shares were created from a stock split in 2014.
 The reason for the split was so that Page and Brin could preserve control of the company.

 - Alphabet is a multinational conglomerate and the parent company of Google.
 It was created to separate Google's core internet services from its other ventures.

 - Alphabet owns a diverse portfolio of companies across industries such as technology, healthcare, biotechnology and home automation.